top of page

 Welcome to Frequently Investigated Questions, a curated file of the most common queries sent our way.
 Consider this your quick-reference guide to documentary reviews, forensic insights, and the facts behind the cases covered here.

-A: Right here.
-Our reviews skip the sensationalism and focus on how stories are told, what’s missing, and whether the production treats victims with respect.
-Each post is organized, spoiler-aware, and full of commentary you won’t find in a star rating alone.
-View all the true crime documentary reviews on The Docket.
+Right here!
+Our reviews cut through the sensationalism to focus on storytelling, missing elements, and respectful treatment of victims.
+Each post is organized, spoiler-aware, and packed with unique commentary.
+Check out all the true crime documentary reviews on The Docket.

 A: The Crime Scene Society doesn’t follow a rigid publishing schedule, this is not a true crime review sweat shop.
 Reviews and posts appear as time and health permit, ensuring quality over quantity.
 Want to know when something new drops?
-Keep an eye on the homepage, join The Emerald Order , or sign up for our monthly newsletter for updates (very bottom of the homepage).
+Keep an eye on the homepage, join The Emerald Order (https://www.thecrimescenesociety.com/groups), or sign up for our monthly newsletter for updates (very bottom of the homepage)(https://www.thecrimescenesociety.com/).

-A: You can make a donation through the Buy the Sleuth a Coffee page.
+A: You can make a donation through the Buy the Sleuth a Coffee (https://www.thecrimescenesociety.com/buy-sleuth-coffee)page.
 Donations are processed securely through Ko-fi, no account required.
-It’s a quick way to help keep the site ad-free, accessible, and fully independent.
-Donations are entirely optional but always appreciated, and every bit goes toward keeping this site running ad-free and accessible.
+It’s a quick way to help keep the site accessible and fully independent.
+Donations are entirely optional but always appreciated, and every bit goes toward keeping this site running.

 Donations help cover the real-world costs of keeping The Crime Scene Society running.
 That includes everything from the website platform and domain, design tools to streaming services, internet access, and the tech that makes it all possible.
 This isn’t a hobby run on fumes, it’s an independent project built with time, care, and a whole lot of behind-the-scenes expenses.
 Every contribution helps keep the lights on and the case files open.